 - Inchcoombe is not talking about OA.
 He’s talking about a transition to a world in which commercial journals are supported by author processing charges (APCs) rather than by subscription fees.
 This is not open access.
 It merely moves the barrier to access from one end of the publishing process to the other.
 Instead of reducing the number of diversity of who can read scholarship, it reduces the number and diversity of those who can publish it.
 Commercial publishers have been trying for years now to define APC as OA, and OA as APC.
 We can’t let them own that conversation.
 Open is open, full stop.

 - Inchcoombe argues that the transition to OA is too slow, not because there is insufficient supply of OA options by commercial publishers, but rather because there is insufficient demand from scholars.
 Let’s get this straight: Open Access is not a product.
 It is a philosophy and a practice.
 There is no supply or demand involved, which means, inconveniently for commercial publishers, that there is no price-point.
 Either there is commitment to OA from scholars and from public funders, or there isn’t.
-Either we, both as scholars and tax-paying members of the public, believe in making publically funded scholarship publically available, or we don’t.
+Either we, both as scholars and tax-paying members of the public, believe in making publicly funded scholarship publicly available, or we don’t.
 I hope we do, and I hope we do what it takes to make it happen, individually and collectively.

 - Inchcooombe suggests that the way to increase demand for OA is to sell it to scholars by highlighting its advantages for their individual career development, by showing that OA (by which, remember, he means APC) articles are more highly cited and have greater impact.
 Commercial publishers such as Springer Nature and Elsevier constantly and cynically try to capitalize on the worst aspects of academia’s prestige economy to protect their market and grow their profits.
-I believe that most of my colleagues are capable of understanding that making their publically funded scholarship available to all, benefits all.
+I believe that most of my colleagues are capable of understanding that making their publicly funded scholarship available to all, benefits all.
 I sincerely hope we don’t need citation counts and other careerist metrics to help us understand that.

 It is not up to commercial publishers to convince us to transition to OA, by which, and I keep hammering on this, they mean APC.
 It is up to us as scholars to commit to OA.
 We should do this because it is the right thing to do for those who fund us (the public), because our work has a significant impact on society, and because it increases participation in the scholarly process and broadens the circle of inclusion both in the production and the consumption of scholarship.